 Keeping kids tired is one way to give yourself an easier life!
 When they’re bored, irritable and bouncing off the walls, you’re likely to get far more tantrums and challenging behavior.
 Before or after school each day you could take them to a park to allow them to blow off steam.
 It’s fun, allows them to stay healthy, get some exercise and stops them from getting bored.
 At the evenings or on warm weekends you could go on hikes, bike rides or kick a ball around at the park.
 You could also take them to play areas where they’ll tire themselves out no hassle!
 Getting outdoors with the kids will help to keep you in shape too as an added bonus, you will end up doing exercise without it feeling like a workout.

 What do you do to stay sane with kids?
-Do you have any tricks for getting through a stressful day or any cunning parenting hacks?
+Do you have any tricks for getting through a stressful day or how to be a calmer parent?